jibbs1703/Classic-ML-Models/src/adult_income/README.md

 ## Data Processing and Preparation

-The data processing pipeline prepares the Adult Income dataset (e.g., from the UCI repository) for training machine learning models.
+The data processing pipeline prepares the Adult Income dataset for training machine learning models.
 The steps are as follows:

 - **Data Extraction**: Raw data is extracted from a source (e.g., CSV file or database).

 - **Preprocessing**:
-  - Categorical features are encoded (e.g., using one-hot or label encoding).
+  - Categorical features are encoded
-  - Numerical features are scaled (e.g., using StandardScaler).
+  - Numerical features are scaled
-  - Missing values are handled (e.g., imputation or removal).
+  - Missing values are handled

 - **Splitting**: The dataset is divided into training (70%), validation (15%), and testing (15%) sets.

-- **Resampling**: Techniques like SMOTE or undersampling are applied to address class imbalance in the target variable (income).
+- **Resampling**: Oversampling is applied to address class imbalance in the target variable (income)

-- **Storage**: Processed datasets are uploaded to an S3 bucket (`CLEAN_BUCKET_NAME`) for use in training and deployment.
+- **Storage**: Processed datasets are uploaded to an S3 bucket for use in training and deployment.

 These steps ensure the data is clean, balanced, and ready for model training.